liblava/liblava/README.md

 return frame.run() ?
 0 : error::aborted;
 ```

-Welcome on **Planet Vulkan**.
-That's a lot to display a colored window.
+##### Welcome on **Planet Vulkan**.
+That's a lot to render a colored window.

-Take a closer look at the `build_cmd_bufs` function:
+Phew,... take a closer look at the `build_cmd_bufs` function:

-- We create a command pool and command buffers for each frame of the render target.
+1. We create a command pool and command buffers for each frame of the render target.
-- We set each command buffer to clear the frame image with some random color.
+2. We set each command buffer to clear the frame image with some random color.

 Watch out the *VK_COMMAND_BUFFER_USAGE_SIMULTANEOUS_USE_BIT* flag that specifies the reusage of command buffers.

 The `clean_cmd_bufs` function frees all buffers and destroys the command pool.

-In case of swap chain restoration we simply recreate the command buffers with a new random color.
+In case of swap chain restoration we simply recreate command buffers with a new random color.
 This happens for example on window resize.

-That's a static example with command buffer reusage.

-Vulkan supports a more dynamic and common usage by resetting the command pool before recording commands.
+After all, this is a very static example.
+Vulkan supports a more *dynamic* and common usage by resetting a command pool before recording new commands.

-It's time for... `lava::block`
+Ok, it's time for... `lava::block`

 #### 5. color block